oracle/fastr/documentation/dev/building.md

 #### Using different Blas/Lapack libraries

-By exporting `BLAS_SOURCE` and/or `LAPACK_SOURCE` once can choose Blas/Lapack implementation independently of GNU-R.
+By exporting `BLAS_SOURCE` and/or `LAPACK_SOURCE` one can choose Blas/Lapack implementation independently of GNU-R.
 These variables must point to dynamic libraries that implement the Blas/Lapack interface.
 Another option is to export `BLAS_LAPACK_DIR` that must point to a directory with subdirectory `lib` that must contain `libRblas.so` and `libRlapack.so` (`*.dylib` on MacOS).